gmalim/NBA_analysis/README_PlayerAwards.md

 - Data preparation (feature selection, *NaN* handling, etc.).
 - Features included in this analysis: *G, GS, MP/G, PTS/48, PER, TS%, TRB%, AST%, STL%, BLK%, USG%, OWS/48, DWS/48, OBPM, DBPM, VORP, TW*.
 (Definitions can be found [here](https://www.basketball-reference.com/about/glossary.html)).
 - Target statistic is the players' Award Voting Share (*AVS*), a continuous variable.
-- Relationships between AVS and other features in training data are visualized.
+- The AVS distributions of training and test data as well as the relationships between AVS and other features in training data are visualized.
 - Feature scaling as required by various ML algorithms.

 ### 4. Supervised Learning